skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

   This argument determines initial guess method for SCC-DFTB method.

-  + *'h0'*: Initial charges of SCC term are set to zero for every MD step.
+  + *'h0'*: Initial charges for SCC-DFTB method are set to zero for every MD step.
-  + *'read'*: Reads 'charges.bin' file generated from previous step as initial guess.
+  + *'read'*: Use charges calculated at the previous time step as the initial guess for the SCC-DFTB calculation.
-    At first MD step, **guess_file** will be used as initial guess.

 \

 - **guess_file** *(string)* - Default: *'./charges.bin'*

-  This argument designates initial charge file for SCC-DFTB method.
+  The **guess_file** determines the name of file containing orbitals for the initial guess of orbitals for the SCC-DFTB calculation at the first MD step.
-  It is vaild when **guess** is *'read'*.
+  This argument is effective only if **guess** = *'read'*.
+  If the file does not exist, *'h0'* option is requested for the initial guess for the SCC-DFTB calculation.

 \